 Indicator 3.2: Teacher must stop negative peer interaction in positive or neutral manner, and the guidance provided must be effective.
 Indicator 5.3: Intentional attempts to guide and facilitate appropriate peer interactions are required and must be observed often.
+The absence of negative peer interactions is not enough alone to earn credit.

 Indicator 5.4: Individual and small group play should be observed to be the prevalent practice in the classroom during the observation.
 Although large groups can occur, they should be limited, and individual and/or small group play should occur more frequently.

 Indicator 7.1: Observe twice for two different children.